Nonye2K3/chia/Beginners-Guide.md

 ***

 The last line again shows at that current time of 09:32:08.211- that on this machine, of the 8 plots farming 0 plots were eligible.
-It still means the software recoginzed the plots and its working.
+It still means the software recognized the plots and its working.

 Everyone is very helpful to answer questions.
 The group does ask for questions to be in the selected chat room.
 Beginner questions in Beginner etc.